How to Use Employee Orientation to Set New Hires Up for Success

 How Long Should Employee Orientation Last?

-Note that employee orientation is different from role-based onboarding, which is more tailored to a new hire’s specific job and may take place over a longer time period.
+Note that employee orientation is different from role-based onboarding, which is more tailored to a new hire’s specific job and may take longer.

 Here are some key components of a solid employee orientation program.